chaos-mesh/chaos-mesh/website/docs/user_guides/io_chaos.md

 ### attrOverride

-If you are using the `attrOverride` mode, you can edit spec as below:
+If you are using the `attrOverride` mode, you can edit the specification as below:

 ```yaml
 spec: